OBJECTIVE OF MAHJONG: Create sets and runs with mahjong tiles and score the fewest number of points possible.

 THE CHARLESTON

 Prior to play is The Charleston.
-This is unique to American Mahjong and began being practiced in the 1920s.
+This is unique to American Mahjong and is a rule that came to be in the 1920s.
 The Charleston is a tile exchange that allows players to improve their hands by passing around tiles they do not want to opponents.

 - Each person passes 3 unwanted tiles to their right.

-- Each person passes 3 unwanted tiles to the player sitting across from them.
+- Each person then passes 3 unwanted tiles to the player sitting across from them.

 After the second Charleston is completed, players can take a courtesy pass.
-A player may agree with another to exchange up to 3 tiles.
-Jokers cannot be passed at this time.
+A player may agree with the player across from them to exchange up to 3 tiles.

-The objective of the game is to be the first player to construct a hand that matches one on the scorecard.
+First of all, here’s your objective: be the first player to construct a hand that matches one on the scorecard.
 If you are successful, declare “Mahjong” to win.

-Players attempt to improve their hands.
 Since East’s hand has 14 tiles, they begin by discarding a single tile.
-If a player does not call or claim the discarded tile, play moves to the right.
+If a player does not call or claim the discarded tile (more on this below), play moves to the right.
 The next player starts their turn by drawing a tile from the wall.
 The tile is drawn from the spot where the broken wall was left off.
 Start by drawing the top tile, then the bottom tile if the wall is no longer two tiles high.

-The tile that has most recently been discarded can be called by any other player if the tile will complete a pung, kong, quint, sextet, or any other combination for an exposed hand.
+The tile that has most recently been discarded can be called by any other player if the tile will complete a pung (3 identical tiles), kong (4 identical tiles), quint (5 identical tiles), sextet (6 identical tiles), or any other combination for an exposed hand.

-- A tile cannot be called upon to complete a pair unless that pair completes a Mahjong hand.
+- You cannot call a tile that completes a pair unless that pair completes a Mahjong hand.

-If a player calls and does not Mahjong, the combination that tile completed must be exposed on their rack and cannot be changed for the remainder of the game.
-After, they discard, and play moves to the right.
-If a player calls, some turns may be skipped.
+If a player calls and does not declare Mahjong, the combination that tile completed must be exposed on their rack and cannot be changed for the remainder of the game.
+Finally, this player discards an unwanted tile and play moves to the right of the player that called the tile.
+Therefore, if a player calls, some turns may be skipped.

 If more than one person calls: